Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2023-12-02** : 🔥 ***New model for Stable Diffusion and img2img : SD-Turbo*** 🔥 Adding model [SD-Turbo](https://huggingface.co/stabilityai/sd-turbo) to modules Stable Diffusion and img2img.
+This model is a lightweight alternative to SDXL-Turbo as it use the same ADD (Adversarial Diffusion Distillation) training method, and is refined from SD2.1 instead of SDXL.
+It only require 8GB RAM to work and could produce content in less than 45 seconds on cpu-only.

   * 🆕 **2023-12-01** : 🔥 ***New video module : Stable Video Diffusion*** 🔥  Adding Stable Video Diffusion to the video modules.
 It's a very slow -at least on cpu- but qualitative model that will transform a single image into a video.
 It requires 16GB RAM at least.

   * 🆕 **2023-11-30** : 🔥 ***New model for Stable Diffusion and img2img : SDXL-Turbo*** 🔥 Adding model [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo) to modules Stable Diffusion and img2img.
 This amazing model can generate SDXL-quality images in a single step (!), and has an awesome quality/generation time ratio.
 It generate 512x512 images as default, but support greater sizes.
 Like all others SDXL-family models, it will require 16GB RAM and around 15GB storage space.
 Please also note that it require specific settings to run (like a 0 CFG scale), that will be automatically handled by the UI.